allvm/allvm-tools/docs/ALLVMFormat-NonGoals.md

 While the nature of the ALLVM platform provides some measure of portability, in no way is this in an effort to make it possible to run the same `allexe` everywhere.
+Such portability requires extensive and carefuly designed language-level support, which native languages such as C/C++ fundamentally lack.

 ## Security

 While `allexe` provides many features that are helpful for security purposes, the core system itself does not attempt to make any guarantees about enforcing these properties.

-Rather, these are asssumptions made to ease analysis for 'most' software.
+Rather, the asssumptions stated earlier are made primarily to ease analysis and transformations for 'most' software.

-That said, security enforcement may be a useful optional feature to build into execution engines operating on `allexe` files down the road.
+That said, the ALLVM format and tools should enable system designers to build secure systems and to enforce rich security policies on top of a core ALLVM system, as noted earlier.
+In fact, we consider this to be an important research direction building on ALLVM.